HomeSkin FirmingTurkey Neck Exercises: What Helps and What Does Not

 2. Chin tuck awareness

-Gently draw the chin back without forcing to support alignment.
+Gently draw the chin back without forcing, to support alignment and engage the deep neck muscles.

 3. Side neck stretch

-Use gentle range of motion and avoid pulling aggressively.
+Use a gentle range of motion from side to side, and avoid pulling aggressively.

 4. Jaw relaxation

-Relax the jaw so you are not holding tension in the lower face.
+Relax the jaw so you are not holding tension in the lower face and neck.

-Turn the head slowly side to side within a comfortable range.
+Turn the head slowly side to side within a comfortable range to keep the area mobile.

-Bring your phone up rather than folding the neck down.
+Bring your phone up to eye level rather than folding the neck down over it all day.

 8. Skincare pairing

-Apply sunscreen and moisturizer to support the skin surface.
+Apply sunscreen and moisturizer to the neck to support the skin surface itself.

 Common mistakes to avoid

-- Copying a viral routine without adjusting for your skin, face, or lifestyle
+• Copying a viral routine without adjusting for your comfort

-- Expecting instant results from a routine that depends on consistency
+• Expecting instant results from a habit that depends on consistency

 Final thoughts